cryptohackathon/psa/README.md

 In this project we implemet a lattice based PSA scheme and apply it to the usecase of smart metering.

 ## The protocol
+This is a protocol of n clients (the households) and one server (the power-supplier).
+### Key generation and distribution
+Each client creates a diffie-hellman key-pair and a secret encryption key.
+The diffie-hellman public key is then exchanged with the other clients.
+This enables each client to compute a shared secret with all other clients.
+These are used to create a n out of n secret sharing of 0.
+Each client uses their share to encrypt (in a one time pad way) their secret encryption key and send it to the server.
+The server is able to decrypt the sum of the keys.

+### Encryption
+At every time-step (e.g. every 15 minutes) the clients encrypt their current power consumption with their secret encryption key and send the ciphertext to the aggregator

+### Decryption
+The aggregator can use the key obtained by the clients in the first phase to compute the sum of the client's plaintexts.

 ## How to run the demo
+Download the repository and run "go run smartmeter.go" in the folder "smartmeter"